 The Open Channel preview is a data table containing the message's selections and content.
 This preview format appears by default when an Open Channel is the only selected plaltform.
 It can also be selected from the preview dropdown menu when an Open Channel has been combined with other channels.

-These elements appear in the Content step of the Message, Automation, and A/B Test composers and Push templates.
+These elements appear in the Content step of the Message, Automation, and A/B Test composers.

 Below the content text box is a color-coded indicator that warns when your message may be truncated on some devices.